 What You’ll Need to Play Speed

-Speed Rules and Gameplay
+Speed Card Game Rules

 Starting the Game

-- First of all, shuffle your cards thoroughly.
+- First, shuffle your playing cards thoroughly.

 - Place two face-down cards in the middle of the table between two players.